lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 1.** *I will praise thee.* Alas, for that capital crime of the Lord's people—barrenness in praises!
 Oh, how fully I am persuaded that a line of praises is worth a leaf of prayer, and an hour of praises is worth a day of fasting and mourning!— *John Livingstone,* 1603-1672.

 **Verse 1.** *With my whole heart.* This expression, as in Ps 9:1, points to the surpassing greatness of the benefit received, which filled the whole heart with thankfulness, and did not proceed, as it were, from some particular corner of it.
 It corresponds also to the greatness of the benefaction, in the expression, *before the gods* ,—demanding of these, whether they would verify their godhead by pointing to any such boon conferred by them on their servants.
-The benefit which could afford such a demonstration, and give occasion and ground for raillery, must have been a surpassingly great one.— *E.W.
-Hengstenberg.*
+The benefit which could afford such a demonstration, and give occasion and ground for raillery, must have been a surpassingly great one.— *E. W. Hengstenberg.*

 **Verse 1.** *Before the gods.* There is much diversity in the meaning assigned to *"gods"* in this verse.
 It may mean literally in an idolatrous country, in the very temples of false gods, as so many Christian martyrs bore testimony to the faith.
 The LXX., Vulgate, Ethiopic, and Arabic translate *angels.* The Chaldee has *judges,* the Syriac *kings,* and the earlier Greek fathers explain it as a reference to the choirs of *Priests and Levites* in the Temple.— *Zigabenus, in Neale and Littledale.*